oVirt/vdsm/README.md

 ## Manual installation

-Add ovirt repositories to your repositories list.
+Add oVirt repositories to your repositories list.

 For CentOS Stream 8 use: